What are the advantages of buying school lunch versus bringing a packed lunch? Let’s discuss.

 Now that having a lunch packed from Mommy isn’t the norm it’s become a special treat that they look forward to having.

 And those lunch notes?
 They no longer end up in the trash unread either 😉

-As moms, we tend to feel this pressure on ourselves and a big lesson I learned in having my kids buy lunch is that sometimes lightning that load on our own shoulders has benefits that go beyond ourselves and to our children too!
+As moms, we tend to feel this pressure on ourselves and a big lesson I learned in having my kids buy lunch is that sometimes lightening that load on our own shoulders has benefits that go beyond ourselves and to our children too!